m2lines/Spinup-NEMO/README.md

     ```
     Where 36 in the above corresponds to the number of MPI processes.

+    Note: Make sure to freshly build the environment in order to build and compile the tool `REBUILD_NEMO`.

 6. In the directory which holds your NEMO data, create a new restart file by running `main_restart.py`:
       ```bash
         python main_restart.py